Recruitment and Selection Course

 - Types of questions to use at an interview

-- Applying questions to build rapport, uncover experience, motivation fit, and aptitude for the role
+- Applying questions to build rapport, uncover experience as well as motivation fit, and aptitude for the role

 - Recognising questions to avoid and why (awareness of employment legislation and the ‘horns and halo’ effect)

-- Group discussion, trainer presentation, questioning exercise in pairs or trios
+- Group discussion and trainer presentation, as well as questioning exercise in pairs or trios

 - Active listening, reflecting back and summarising responses